 - 2.1 The Council is required to operate a balanced budget, which broadly means that cash raised during the year must meet cash expenditure.
 The Treasury Management Strategy assists the Council in achieving this objective while maintaining value for money. - 2.2 The first function of the Council's Treasury Management operation is to ensure that this cash flow is adequately planned, with cash being available when it is needed.
 Surplus monies are invested in low risk counterparties or instruments commensurate with the Council's low risk appetite, providing adequate liquidity initially before considering investment return. - 2.3 The second function of the Treasury Management operation is the funding of the Council's capital plans.
 The capital plans provide a guide to the borrowing need of the Council, so this means longer term cash flow planning to ensure that the Council can meet its capital spending obligations.
 The management of longer-term cash may involve arranging long or short-term loans or using longer term cash flow surpluses.
-On occasion, any debt previously drawn may be restructured to meet Council risk or cost objectives. - 2.4 The council has adopted the Treasury Management in Public Services: Code of Practice 2011 Edition ('the Code') issued by the Chartered Institute of Public Finance and Accountancy (CIPFA). - 2.5 CIPFA defines Treasury Management as:

-"The management of the local authority's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks."
+On occasion, any debt previously drawn may be restructured to meet Council risk or cost objectives. - 2.4 The council has adopted the Treasury Management in Public Services: Code of Practice 2011 Edition ('the Code') issued by the Chartered Institute of Public Finance and Accountancy (CIPFA). - 2.5 CIPFA defines Treasury Management as: - "The management of the local authority's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks." - 2.6 The current 2020/21 Treasury Management Strategy (TMS) was reviewed by this Committee and agreed by Council in February 2020.
+The current Strategy is primarily to:

-- 2.6 The current 2019/20 Treasury Management Strategy (TMS) was reviewed by this Committee and agreed by Council in February 2019.
-The current Strategy is primarily to: - Utilise cash balances rather than loan debt to finance the capital programme in the short term, due to low investment returns and high counterparty risk in the current economic climate; and - Further diversify its portfolio, as far as is operationally feasible, ensuring that a combination of secured and unsecured investments is considered.
-Greater use of local authority investments will be used where the borrowers offer a high level of security. - 2.7 A mid-year monitoring report was considered by this Committee at its November 2019 meeting.
-Essentially the Council is taking a similar stance with its Strategy for 2020/21, however as cash balances will be fully utilised by the end of 2019/20, the Council will be looking to its borrowing options. - 2.8 The Treasury Management Strategy for 2020/21 is set out at Appendix A to this report.
-It is consistent with the requirements of the CIPFA and MHCLG

-- and has been developed in line with currently approved spending and financing proposals. - 2.9 CIPFA revised the 2011 edition of the Code in 2017, which ensures that local authorities also take into account the risks involved with non-treasury investments.
+- Utilise cash balances rather than loan debt to finance the capital programme in the short term, due to low investment returns and high counterparty risk in the current economic climate; and - Further diversify its portfolio, as far as is operationally feasible, ensuring that a combination of secured and unsecured investments is considered.
+Greater use of local authority investments will be used where the borrowers offer a high level of security. - 2.7 A mid-year monitoring report was considered by this Committee at its November 2020 meeting.
+Essentially the Council is taking a similar stance with its Strategy for 2021/22, however as cash balances will be fully utilised by the end of 2020/21, the Council will be looking to its borrowing options, which will include long term as well as short term.
+This will spread the risk of refinancing and to lock the Council into a low long-term rate especially when rates are so low. - 2.8 The Treasury Management Strategy for 2021/22 is set out at Appendix A to this report.
+It is consistent with the requirements of the CIPFA and MHCLG and has been developed in line with currently approved spending and financing proposals. - 2.9 CIPFA revised the 2011 edition of the Code in 2017, which ensures that local authorities also take into account the risks involved with non-treasury investments.
 CIPFA have therefore recommended that authorities development an Investment Strategy Appendix B and a Capital Strategy Appendix C which set out the Council's risk appetite and specific policies and arrangements for non-treasury investments. - 2.10 The three strategy documents are linked and support the overall Medium Term Financial Strategy (MTFS), alluding to the risk appetites around capital investment priorities and funding decisions including borrowing.
 Below is an illustration of how these documents are linked: